-Thea Mathilde Larsen, Research Assistant at DTU (Technical University of Denmark), has recently defended her master thesis project ‘Study of Room Acoustics and Noise at Bispebjerg and Frederiksberg Hospital’, a study that aimed to investigate the need for improving room acoustics in hospitals along with investigating staff’s opinion of the noise problem.
+Thea Mathilde Larsen, Research Assistant at DTU (Technical University of Denmark), has recently defended her master thesis project ‘Study of Room Acoustics and Noise at Bispebjerg and Frederiksberg Hospital’, on two Danish projects.
+A study aimed to investigate the need for improving room acoustics in hospitals along with investigating staff’s opinion of the noise problem.

-It is no secret that the process itself (to do acoustic research in a hospital) is a huge amount of work.
+It is no secret that the process itself (doing acoustic research in a hospital) is a huge amount of work.
 Just getting into different wards with the acoustic equipment – at night – in the morning – all day – is a challenge.
-Hygiene demands have to be controlled, respect for nurses’ ‘peak hours’, respect for the patients, opening hours, arranging meetings with doctors, administration, cleaning personnel etc. All of that alone is a master thesis!
+Hygiene demands have to be controlled, including respect for nurses’ ‘peak hours’, respect for the patients, opening hours, arranging meetings with doctors, administration, cleaning personnel, etc. All of that alone is a master thesis!

 ‘…the reverberation time in patients’ rooms should not exceed 0.8 s for the frequency bands 125-4000 Hz and the reverberation time in examination rooms and treatment rooms should not exceed 0.6 s for the frequency bands 125-4000 Hz, with a liberation of 20 % for 125 Hz.’

 So what does it sound like in the hospitals today?
 Can the old buildings meet the demands of today?
 And what does the staff say about it?
 The short answer is – no the rooms are not fulfilling the demands and the staff complains.

 The project has a massive amount of data from room acoustic measurements in more than 20 different rooms- But one room, in particular, had our attention during the process – and it was also representing the typical challenges at Bispebjerg hospital (the listed building).